 The ACT College Planning resources provide academic strengthening skills, high school navigation resources, college application tips and more.

-The Coalition for Access, Affordability, and Success is a group of colleges and universities that are dedicated to increasing students' access to higher education.
-Students can begin exploring college and saving their 9th through 12th grade achievements electronically for future use in the college application process.
+The Coalition for Access, Affordability, and Success is a group of colleges and universities dedicated to increasing students' access to higher education.
+Students can begin exploring colleges as well as creating a profile to save their 9th through 12th grade achievements electronically for future use in the college application process.

-Member institutions connect with CBO counselors to help students with their application and financial aid process.
+Member institutions connect with CBO counselors to help students with their applications and navigating the financial aid process.